-\$ total no. of individuals with other adverse events during LT-VEEG.
+§ total no. of individuals with status epilepileus during informating EFVEEC § total no. of individuals with other adverse events during LT-VEEG.

-cumulative total rate individuals with one or more adverse events.
+cumulative total rate individuals with other adverse events during EI-VECO.

 NR: not reported.

 ▼ Table 4.
 Risk factors shown to be independently related to the occurrence of adverse events during LT-VEEG.
 The number of studies that reported the variable is listed, relative to the total number of studies that included the variable in multivariable analyses.